← Back to Blog

 Country/RegionStandard TermWhat It Means in Practice

-UK & IrelandCV (always)A professional 1–2 page document for all job applications
+UK and IrelandCV (always)A professional 1 to 2 page document for all job applications

-USA & Canada (industry)ResumeA 1-page targeted document for most professional roles
+USA and Canada (industry)ResumeA 1-page targeted document for most professional roles

-USA & Canada (academic)CVA comprehensive multi-page academic and research document
+USA and Canada (academic)CVA comprehensive multi-page academic and research document

-Australia & NZResume or CV (interchangeable)A 2–3 page document similar to UK CV in format
+Australia and NZResume or CV (interchangeable)A 2 to 3 page document similar to UK CV in format

 Continental EuropeCV (typically)Often follows Europass format; conventions vary by country